knut0815/HESYSOPT/hesysopt/examples/simple_example/readme.rst

-If nothing else is specified, you will find the results inside a `hesysopt_simulation` directory inside your home directory.,
+If nothing else is specified, you will find the results inside a `hesysopt_simulation` directory inside your home directory.